u-blox/ubxlib/port/platform/zephyr/runner/README.md

 # Introduction
 This directory contains build configurations for the test runner application based on nRFConnect SDK.
 The methods described here are those for Segger Embedded Studio (SES) and for `west`, the Zephyr command-line build tool.
 The configuration here is sufficient to run the `ubxlib` tests and examples, no attempt is made to optimise the MCU RAM/flash etc. sizes, you need to know how to do that yourself.

-IMPORTANT: the pin usage defined in the `../cfg` directory for GPIO testing and in the `.overlay` files here for UART testing is subject to change as we try to settle on a single configuration that will work for all of the various board types.

 # Segger Embedded Studio
 Please see the [Segger Embedded Studio section in zephyr port README.md](../README.md#Segger_Embedded_Studio).